The Future of Online Giving: Trends and Techniques from the Latest Donation Page Examples

 Specific to your donation form itself, make sure it has been optimized with the appropriate fields, categories, and details to help you secure more donations.
-And remember that asking for too much information can be a hindrance as well.
+And remember that asking for too much information can sometimes hurt you more than it helps you!

 1. Happy Jack Cats